College & Career Development

 Questions?

 Please reach out to your counselor with any questions about the process, timeline, or options available after high school.
-We are here to help students as they develop and implement their specific post graduation plans.
+We are here to help students as they develop and implement their specific post-graduation plans.
 Our counseling team offers various W Hour sessions reviewing the information posted on this page.
-We facilitate those sessions towards the end of the year for juniors and again during the fall for seniors.
 Students are encouraged to attend those informational sessions.
-Please follow up with your counselor regarding questions specific to your plan.
+Please follow up with your counselor regarding questions specific to your plans or if you do not know where to start!